Ontario Careless Driving Defence

 Careless Driving Penalties in Ontario

 Careless driving has a wide penalty range.
-The biggest practical risk is often not the court fine alone — it is the conviction label, insurance classification, licence consequences, job consequences, and the collision history attached to the matter.
+The biggest practical risk is rarely the court fine alone — it’s the conviction label, insurance classification, licence consequences, job consequences, and the collision history attached to the matter.

 Charge Type Possible Court Consequences Practical Risk

-Regular careless driving $400 to $2,000 fine range, 6 demerit points, possible licence suspension, possible jail exposure, court costs, and victim fine surcharge.
-Major insurance classification, high-risk insurance concern, employment issues, G1/G2 sanctions, commercial driver consequences, and serious record impact.
+Regular careless driving $400 to $2,000 fine range, 6 demerit points, possible licence suspension, possible jail, court costs, and victim fine surcharge.
+Serious insurance classification, high-risk insurance concern, employment issues, G1/G2 sanctions, commercial driver consequences, and lasting record impact.

 Careless driving causing bodily harm or death $2,000 to $50,000 fine range, 6 demerit points, possible jail up to 2 years, and possible licence suspension up to 5 years.
 High-stakes prosecution, injury/death causation issues, possible victim impact evidence, civil lawsuit overlap, severe insurance consequences, and long-term licence consequences.

 Part I ticket A set fine may appear on the ticket, but paying it is still normally a guilty plea to careless driving.
-The listed fine can make the charge look smaller than it is.
-The conviction may cost far more through insurance and employment consequences.
+The listed fine makes the charge look smaller than it is.
+The conviction can cost far more through insurance and employment consequences.

-Summons matter You must deal with the court process.
-The matter may involve higher penalty exposure or more serious facts than a payable ticket.
-A summons often signals aggravating facts, injury, death, serious collision, vulnerable road user issues, or a stronger prosecutor position.
+Summons matter The matter must be dealt with in court, and may involve higher penalties or more serious facts than a payable ticket.
+A summons often signals aggravating facts — injury, a serious collision, vulnerable road users, or a stronger prosecutor position.

 6 points Careless driving carries 6 demerit points on conviction.

-Major Careless driving is commonly treated as a major insurance concern.
+Serious Careless driving is commonly treated as a serious insurance classification.

 $50,000 Upper fine range for careless driving causing bodily harm or death.

-5 years Possible licence suspension exposure for subsection 130(3) cases.
+5 years Possible licence suspension range in subsection 130(3) cases.

 Subsection 130(3)